pagopa/terraform-azurerm-v3/container_app_job_gh_runner/README.md

 ## Design

+A Container App Job scales containers (jobs) based on event-driven rules (KEDA).
+A Container App Job might have multiple containers, each of them with different properties (VM size, secrets, images, volumes, etc.).
-A Container App job scales jobs based on event-driven rules (KEDA).
-To support GitHub Actions, you need to use [`github-runner` scale rule](https://keda.sh/docs/2.12/scalers/github-runner/) with these metadata:
+To support GitHub Actions, you need to use `github-runner` [scale rule](https://keda.sh/docs/2.12/scalers/github-runner/) with these metadata:

 - owner: `pagopa`
 - runnerScope: `repo`
   - most tighten
 - repos: *the repository* you want to support
-  - it supports multiple repositories but we need a 1:1 match between containers and repositories
+  - it supports multiple repositories but this module is designed to have a 1:1 match between containers and repositories
 - targetWorkflowQueueLength: `1`
   - indicates how many job requests are necessary to trigger the container
 - labels: the job name
-  - field is optional but allows us to set a 1:1 match between containers and repositories
+  - field is optional but useful to apply the event-driven rule to a single container and not to the entire Container App Job

-With the above settings, the app will be able to poll the GitHub repository (be careful to quota limits).
-When a job request is detected, it launches the job indicated in the `labels` metadata.
+With the above settings, the scale rules start to poll the GitHub repositories (be careful to quota limits).
+When a job request is detected, it launches the container indicated in the `labels` metadata.

-On the other hand, containers needs these environment variables to connect to GitHub, [grab a registration token and register themself as runners](https://github.com/pagopa/github-self-hosted-runner-azure/blob/dockerfile-v2/github-runner-entrypoint.sh):
+Containers needs these environment variables to connect to GitHub, [grab a registration token and register themself as runners](https://github.com/pagopa/github-self-hosted-runner-azure/blob/dockerfile-v2/github-runner-entrypoint.sh):

 - GITHUB_PAT: reference to the KeyVault secret (no Kubernetes secrets are used)
 - REPO_URL: GitHub repo URL
 - REGISTRATION_TOKEN_API_URL: [GitHub API](https://docs.github.com/en/rest/actions/self-hosted-runners?apiVersion=2022-11-28#create-a-registration-token-for-a-repository) to get the registration token

 ### Notes

-`azapi_resource` is required by CAE because:

-- `zoneRedundant` property must be true but `azurerm` supports it since v3.50 (too recent for us?)

 `azapi_resource` is required by CA because: